 That makes sense, right?
-Why would our body go out its way to evolve this elaborate double pass mechanism to produce lots of nitrite if it was harmful.
-As one group of researchers noted, If nitrite were, indeed, [itself] a carcinogen, we would be advised to avoid swallowing because saliva contains so much….
+I mean, why would our body go out its way to evolve this elaborate double pass mechanism to produce lots of nitrite, if it was harmful?
+As one group of researchers noted: “If nitrite were, indeed, [itself] a carcinogen, we would be advised to avoid swallowing because saliva contains so much.”

 So the way we are able to safely produce nitric acid from nitrites is by smuggling it into our bodies in safe nitrate plant form.
-Plants come prepackaged with just what the body needs to keep their nitrates from becoming carcinogenic
+Plants come prepackaged with just what the body needs to keep their nitrates from becoming carcinogenic.

-But a big arugula salad has as much nitrate as a cup of beet juice, and in addition, the requisite dose of vitamin C. Whole foods are always preferable, but if you do decide to juice your own you beets you should add some greens or something so throughout the day you can maximize nitric acid production while minimizing any risk.
+But a big arugula salad has as much nitrate as a cup of beet juice, and in addition, the requisite dose of vitamin C. Whole foods are always preferred, but if you do decide to juice your own beets, you should add some greens or something, so throughout the day you can maximize nitric acid production while minimizing any risk.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.